system76/firmware-open/docs/flashing.md

 ### Identifying the BIOS chip

 The packaging and protocol can be determined by `board_info.txt` in coreboot.
-Laptops use a SOIC-8 package for the SPI flash ROM.
 Pin 1 is marked by a small dot indent and a white paint mark.
 The silkscreen may also indicate pin 1.

 ### CH341A USB programmer - slower, but easier to set up